dangminhduc/aws-solution-architecture-professional-note/README.md

   - A pilot light DR solution is designed to achieve RPO within minutes and RTO within hours.
   - A warm standby DR solution is designed to achieve RPO within seconds and RTO within minutes.
   - A multi-Region (multi-site) active-active DR solution is designed to achieve near-zero RTO and RPO.
+- Mounting EFS:
+  - EFS file system, EC2, ECS cluster, and Fargate task must be in the same VPC
+  - Allow inbound connection from port 2049 from the security group of Fargate task, allow outbound connection on port 2049 to EFS file system's security group.